MassivDash/flipper-postman-esp32s2/README.md

 You can also send custom messages to the flipper, type MESSAGE: <your text> for transmitting whatever you want to your flipper device.

 ## Flipper Zero Uart Terminal

+You can use the https://github.com/cool4uma/UART_Terminal to communicate directly with the board.
+You don't have to write `https://` it will be auto added by the board.

 ![Flipper UART Terminal](./docs/flipper-uart-terminal.gif);